Buyer Fit Snapshot

 Production factors matter in a plain, practical way:

-- Stackable or interlocked designs can lower freight, but may take more engineering work upfront.
+- Stackable or interlocked designs can lower freight, but may take more engineering work upfront to get the ribs aligned and nesting consistent.

 Floor-level truth is simple: if a tray is easy to make, easy to dry, and easy to stack, the price of molded pulp trays usually stays favorable.
 If the design fights the machine at every step, the quote climbs.
 That is not a slogan; it is what operators see on the line.